Dr Gary Cheung

 I am a researcher in the field of old age psychiatry.
 After working full time as a specialist old age psychiatrist for 8 years, I joined the Department of Psychological Medicine in 2012.
 I completed my PhD in 2018.
 I am one of the very few researchers studying suicidal behaviour in older people in New Zealand.

 I co-lead the translation and research of cognitive stimulation therapy (CST), an evidence-based psychosocial treatment for dementia, in New Zealand.
-We have received funding from Te Pou, Dementia Auckland and Brain Research NZ.
+We have received funding from Te Pou, Dementia Auckland and Brain Research NZ and Ageing Well National Challenge.
 We have trained about 200 health professionals to provide CST across Australia and New Zealand.
 We recently contributed to the New Zealand chapter in an international textbook on CST.

 I am a Principal Investigator and member of the Theme 4 leadership team of Brain Research New Zealand - A Centre of Research Excellence.
 I am a member of the Dementia Prevention Research Clinics, a longitudinal study of mild cognitive impairment and Alzheimer’s disease.